Using Representation Expressiveness and Learnability to Evaluate Self-Supervised Learning Methods: Learnability and Expressiveness

-where $\Pi$ is a given dataset partition.
-More details on the definition of coding rate $R$ and $R^c$ can be found in the paper.
-The goal of this approach is to learn representations that is maximally diverse (large $R(Z, \epsilon)$) as well as between-class discriminative (small $R^c (Z, \epsilon | \Pi)$).
-Since the second term can be also interpreted as the coding rate of the representations under the category structure $R^c$, then MCR2 corresponds to the intuition of learning a diverse and yet compressible (w.r.t. the partition $\Pi$) representations.
+\paragraph{Maximal Coding Rate Reduction (MCR2)~\citep{yu2020learning}} MCR2 measures the reduction of the average coding length per sample, a.k.a. the coding rate, of a representation, induced by the knowledge of some category structure (e.g., the membership of the samples in different classes).
+The goal of this approach is to learn representations that discriminates between classes while being maximally diverse ( MCR2 corresponds to the intuition of learning a diverse and yet compressible (w.r.t. the class partition) representations.

 \paragraph{Mutual Information (MI) and Pretext Tasks} Maximizing mutual information between inputs and representations~\citep{oord2018representation, bachman2019learning} can be viewed as increasing the expressiveness of the representations.
-High mutual information implies the highly correspondence between inputs and representation, suggesting each concept in the inputs is covered in the representation space.
 However, as pointed out by~\cite{Tschannen2020On}, MI is not a good predictor of the model performance.
-Arguably, this is because MI alone does not cover the measurement of the learnability of the representations.
+Our view is that this is because MI alone does not cover take into account the learnability of the representations.
 Similar arguments can be applied to pretext tasks evaluation scheme like rotation prediction and solving jigsaw puzzles~\citep{reed2021selfaugment}.